Aventyret/solarplexus/docs/index.md

 ## What is Solarplexus?

-**Solarplexus** is a plugin aimed for developers of complex custom Wordpress websites.
 Solarplexus gives developers a powerful tool for adding **dynamic display blocks** (as in “various ways of displaying content [in a page/post] that is residing in other areas of your website”).

-We created Solarplexus because when building websites that stays **close to Core** (i.e. accepts and celebrates the new Wordpress Block Editor (a.k.a.
-Gutenberg) there was a clear need for a standardized way of bringing life to feed based websites also in the new era of Wordpress.
+We created Solarplexus because when building websites that stays **close to Core** (i.e. accepts and celebrates the Block Editor) there was a clear need for a standardized way of bringing life to feed based websites.

 Solarplexus is created by [Äventyret](https://aventyret.com) – a leading Wordpress (and much more) agency in Sweden – as our way to give back to the Wordpress community that has given us so much.
-Solarplexus is open source software free to use for anyone.\*
+Solarplexus is open source software free to use for anyone.

----

-_\* Bare in mind Solarplexus is not the most graspable plugin around (at least not yet, hence why we call it a “developer plugin”) so you probably need a few years of experience in Wordpress development if you want to use it sucessfully._
+## Who is it for?

+Out of the box the plugin provides two dynamic display blocks.
+To make full use of the powers of Solarplexus' ability to create custom display blocks with just a few lines of code – please read the [configuration guide](/guide/config.html).

   </div>
   <div class="grid-col grid-col--6">

-## Gutenberg on Steroids 💪

-We think the Block editor (a.k.a Gutenberg) is a great idea while not yet a great implementation.
+## The missing core component for dynamic display blocks 💪

 Building Wordpress websites in an agency environment since 2003, we – a group of developers – were missing a (for us) central piece of the puzzle: blocks displaying content from other parts of the same website.

-Solarplexus is **our solution to the problem**.
-With the Solarplexus plugin a developer can create a custom set of blocks through writing just a few lines of code.

 [Download it](https://github.com/Aventyret/solarplexus/releases) today, checkout our [getting started guide](/guide/).
 Try it out and [join us on Github](https://github.com/Aventyret/solarplexus) developing it further!